 A manuscript appraisal (also known as a manuscript assessment or critique) can help you identify the strengths and weaknesses of your book.

-Before embarking on self publishing your book, you should first consider getting your manuscript reviewed by a professional editor.
-As an author, you may be too close to your book to spot many of its problems and inconsistencies.
+Before embarking on self publishing your book, you might like to first consider having your manuscript reviewed by a professional editor.
+As an author, you are probably too close to your book to spot many of its problems and inconsistencies.

 Benefits of a manuscript appraisal

 A professional manuscript appraisal will help you to:

 - address stylistic and language issues in your writing

 - develop/refine your writing style

 - get a better idea of your book’s suitability for publication

 - identify ways to increase your book’s chance of commercial success in a highly competitive market.

 Most importantly, after reviewing your text, we can give you some practical tips you can use to spend time working on any parts of your manuscript that require more attention.